ULHPC/ulhpc-docs/docs/services/index.md

 The GitLab service is available for UL HPC platform users with [their ULHPC account](../accounts/index.md) and to their external collaborators that have a GitHub account.

-!!! danger "Gforge service is decommissioned since 2020"
+!!! danger "Decommissioning of Gitlab service"
     * __Situation__: the [Gitlab](https://gitlab.uni.lu) service has been in production since 2015 and kept up-to-date until now.
     Nevertheless, the ULHPC Gitlab service is now replaced by a [new instance](https://gitlab-cloud.uni.lu/) administrated by the SIU Service.
 For more information, search the Knowledge Base or open a ticket on [ServiceNow](https://service.uni.lu/).